What to do if your power bank keeps disconnecting and turning off

 In some cases, simply plugging the power bank into a power source and letting it charge fully can effectively reset its software, especially if the issue is related to the power bank’s battery level indicator.

-Using a pin
+Using a Pin

 Some power banks may have a tiny reset hole (like some other electronic devices).
 In this case, you’ll need a small pin that can fit into the hole.
 Push the pin into the hole and hold it there for about 10-15 seconds to reset the power bank.

-Drain the power bank
+Drain the Power Bank

 Another method to reset a power bank is to completely drain it and then recharge it to 100%.
 This method can also help with calibrating the battery.